tylergross97/pdx_somatic_variant_calling/README.md

 # PDX Somatic Variant Calling Nextflow Pipeline

-A Nextflow pipeline specifically designed to perform tumor-only SNP and Indel variant calling on Whole Exome Sequencing (WES) data from Patient-Derived Xenograft (PDX) models with built-in functionality for HPC users with Singularity containers.
+A Nextflow pipeline specifically designed to perform tumor-only SNP and Indel variant calling on Whole Exome Sequencing (WES) data from Patient-Derived Xenograft (PDX) models.
+The pipeline is designed to work out-of-box for HPC users.

 ## Table of Contents
 1. [Introduction](#introduction)